hphelion/documentation/community/community.install.virtual.md

 		export OVERCLOUD_NTP_SERVER=192.0.1.128

 	`OVERCLOUD_NEUTRON_DVR` - Use this variable to disable Distributed Virtual Routers (DVR).
-By default, the overcloud is configured for Distributed Virtual Routers If this behaviour is not desirable, set the value to 'False'.
+By default, the overcloud is configured for Distributed Virtual Routers.
+You can disable DVR by setting the value to 'False'.

 	**Example:**